 Joseph Priestley Joseph Priestley was an 18th century jack-of-all-trades: a clergyman, educator, and chemist to name a few.
 He is credited with inventing soda water, water in which carbon dioxide is dissolved causing it to be effervescent or bubbly.
 Mr. Priestley published a pamphlet about his discovery and his invention was later used by J.J.
 Schweppes in his company Schweppes to mass produce carbonated beverages.
 Ponder Mr. Priestley the next time you crack open a Coke or sip on gin and tonic (adults only!).
 Mr. Priestley also studied optics, wrote a history of electricity in which he performed experiments by his friend Benjamin Franklin, and later helped another friend found the Unitarian church.
 No, he wasn’t very busy….ahem….and those just a FEW of his exploits!
 You have to read all about his illustrious career here.

-Are you ready for more amazing STEAM projects and our virtual STEAM summer camp?
+Are you ready for more amazing STEAM “SMELL” projects?

 Check these out: